2017-18AHERA Notification (Asbestos)

 During the past year the Middleton - Cross Plains Area School District conducted the following with respect to its asbestos containing building materials:

-9x9 floor and mastic were appropriately removed by certified workers according to all AHERA protocol at Middleton High School
+Asbestos containing synthetic flooring and mastic was appropriately removed by certified workers according to all AHERA protocol at Northside Elementary School.

 The District’s AHERA three year asbestos re-inspection was completed and results are summarized in the management plan.

 Short-term workers (outside contractors e.g. telephone repair workers, electricians, etc.) must be provided information regarding the location of asbestos in which they may come into contact.
 All short-term workers shall contact the lead maintenance person before commencing work.